tpascarella/sr50/docs/investing/real-estate.md

 :::caution

-You will need at least 1 year of personal runway saved up before you should consider investing in Real Estate.
+You will need at least 1 year of personal runway saved up before you should even consider investing in Real Estate.

 You will also need to build up a solid (700+) credit score.

 :::

 If possible, network with investors and agents before you jump into real estate investing.
 There is a learning curve with this asset class.

-## Resources
+## Resources To Get Educated

-[Biggerpockets.com](https://www.biggerpockets.com/) is the best resource I have found so far to become educated on Real Estate investing.
+[Biggerpockets.com](https://www.biggerpockets.com/) is the best resource I have found to become educated on Real Estate investing.

 >Increase Your Savings Rate